helhum/typo3-crontab/README.md

 ### Just a crontab
 Just like with a Unix crontab, there is no possibility for defining start or end time or for setting a unit of work to only execute once.
-Only regularly scheduled execution will be supported.

-While it is currently implemented to trigger executions of tasks in the UI, it will likely to be changed so that triggering execution in the backend directly will be removed in favor of just scheduling it for background execution.

-It is possible to configure commands to be scheduled, but temporarily remove them from regular scheduled executions.
+It is possible to configure commands to be scheduled, but remove them from regular scheduled executions.
 Similar to adding commands to your crontab but commenting them out, so that they are ignored.

 Such commands will appear in the UI as "disabled".
-On first deployment on a target system all configured commands are disabled and must be enabled to be scheduled.
+On first deployment on a target system all configured commands are disabled and must be enabled to be scheduled, either through the UI, or by using the `crontab:schedule` command.

 ## Security considerations
 Since conceptually it is possible to execute any TYPO3 Console command, it becomes pretty clear, users with access to this module